Discover more from Deploy Securely

 Trade secrets

-where those not authorized to see this underlying information nonetheless can interact with the model itself.
+where those not authorized to see this underlying information nonetheless can interact with the model itself and have it reproduce the data in question.

 Should a model be unintentionally trained on this data, it could conceivably regurgitate it - or something similar - to a party who shouldn’t have access.